The success of the Cop26 is a question of will, according to Boris Johnson - ExBulletin

 His comments come after Chancellor Rishi Sunak said the private sector must also step up efforts to help finance the global fight against climate change in addition to public funds.

-He said governments in developed countries would keep their six-year pledge to send US $ 100 billion to developing countries by 2023, three years behind the target.
+He said governments in developed countries would keep their six-year pledge to send 100 billion US dollars (73 billion) to developing countries by 2023, three years behind the target.

 While we know we are not reaching it soon enough, we will work closely with developing countries to do more and achieve the goal soon, he told the Cop26 conference.